MurtadaAhmed/Google-Sheet-Custom-AI-Copilot/README.md

 5. Click the **+** icon next to "Files" in the left sidebar and choose **HTML**.
 Name it exactly `Sidebar` (no extension).
 Delete the default content and paste in the contents of **`Sidebar.html`**.
 6. Click **Save** (the floppy disk icon, or `Ctrl+S` / `Cmd+S`).

-### Step 2 — Add your API settings
+### Step 2: Add your API settings

 The script needs three pieces of information to connect to your AI provider.
-These are stored in **Script Properties** — a secure settings area inside Apps Script that is never visible to anyone who views the spreadsheet or the code.
+These are stored in **Script Properties**, a secure settings area inside Apps Script that is never visible to anyone who views the spreadsheet or the code.

 1. In the Apps Script editor, click the **⚙ Project Settings** icon in the left sidebar.
 2. Scroll down to the **Script Properties** section.